djtimca/haomnilogic/README.md

 Search for **Omnilogic** and you will see the integration available.

-Click add, confirm you want to install, and enter your username (not email) and password for your Hayward Omnilogic App login and everything should be added and available.
+Click add, confirm you want to install, and enter your email address and password for your Hayward Omnilogic App login and everything should be added and available.
 A restart will be necessary in the process.

 ### Repository Missing from HACS Integration Search